Vector Security Monitoring Plans

 The best monitoring plan and equipment package for you is highly contingent on what you're looking for in a security system.

 From a security perspective, the Home Automation plan package offers the highest value.
-For only $10 per month more than the Basic Security plan, it includes app access which has become a vital security component.
+For only $10 per month more than the Essential Security plan, it includes app access which has become a vital security component.
 The option to add video monitoring via the Indoor Camera and door automation via the Door Lock is also a plus.

 If you want to delve deeper into home automation, the Connected Home plan is the most valuable.
 With only a minimal upfront fee requirement, it lets you get started with advanced home automation components while still providing a high security value.